Donald J. Wright LPC, MAEd, NBCC, CADCIII

 Dr. Crystal Collier, PhD, LPC-S, Therapist, Author, Educator

 Dr. Crystal Collier has been working with adolescents and adults suffering from mental illness, behavior disorders, and substance abuse since 1991 when she started out as a mental health technician while studying undergraduate psychology.
 She earned her master’s degree in Clinical Psychology at the University of Houston-Clear Lake and her doctorate in Counselor Education at Sam Houston State University.
 Crystal’s areas of expertise includes addiction, adolescent brain development, prevention programming, independent living skills training, parent coaching, and training new clinicians.
-She serves not the board for the Association of Alternative Peer Groups (AAPG) board which consists of professionals from Alternative Peer Groups and community organizations that support APGs.
+She serves on the board for the Association of Alternative Peer Groups (AAPG) board which consists of professionals from Alternative Peer Groups and community organizations that support APGs.

 Crystal’s dissertation focus was the creation of a comprehensive prevention model to teach the neurodevelopmental effects of risky behavior to children, teens, and parents which was selected for the 2015 Prevention and Education Commendation from the National Council on Alcoholism and Drug Dependence.
 In addition, Crystal teaches counseling skills and addiction classes as an adjunct professor and was awarded the Torch Bearer of the Year award in 2018 by the Texas Association of Addiction Professionals.